-Have you ever played a video game where you’ve almost immediately disliked the protagonist?
-I’ve been through a couple of situations myself.
+Have you ever played a video game where you’ve immediately hated the protagonist?
+I’ve been in these situations.
 Sadwick from The Whispered World annoyed me so much I wanted to punch him; and Nico and George from the Broken Sword series really grind my gears.

 My most recent experience has been with Malachi Rector from Moebius: Empire Rising, a point-and-click I decided to stream in March.
 I’d picked up the game during the Steam sale over Christmas and had left it in my library for a while; but when Pete from MoeGamer suggested I try it after I shared some of my female characters in a tweet, I finally got around to installing it and giving it a go.
 I’ve since been trying to figure out why the main character grated on me so much and think I’ve finally got it.

 Funded via Kickstarter campaign and released in April 2014, Moebius is about an antiques dealer with a photographic memory who hunts down valuable artifacts.
 After returning from a trip to Spain, a government agency enlists Malachi to determine whether a murdered woman in Venice resembles a historical figure.
 Why would they be interested in such a thing?
 And why does David Walker, a former Special Forces operative he meets during his quest, feel like someone he’s known all his life?

 Pete said I should try this game is because it was created by the same people behind one of my favourite adventures.
 Cognition: An Erica Reed Thriller was released in September 2013 and tells the story of an FBI Agent as she searches for the evil Cain Killer, the murderer of her brother.
 It gradually becomes clear that a group of seemingly-unrelated killings all have clues only she can read: she can find connections between objects and access memories using her ‘psion’ powers to see the past.